 - Stir in Dijon mustard.
 Sprinkle flour over top and stir to combine.

 - Add chicken broth (start with 1.5 cups and add additional ½ cup or so if you want it saucier), bring to a simmer and cook 3 minutes.
 Add cooked chicken (or cooked turkey), cranberries and peas.
 Stir to combine.

 - Pour mixture into oven-safe individual dishes (that hold a little more than 1 cup each).
 Alternatively, use one oven-safe casserole dish.

 - Top with puff pastry to fit dish (see text above regarding thawing and handling).
 Brush puff pastry with a whisked egg.
 Make a couple of slits in top of the pastry with a knife.

-- Place on a sheet pan (to catch any spills).
+- Place onto a sheet pan (to catch any spills).
 Bake for 45 minutes.
-Let cool 15 minutes before cutting into.
+Let cool 15 minutes before serving.
 Makes 6 small servings (based on roughly one cup dishes) or 4 regular portions.
 Enjoy!